Chick-fil-A offering Tennessee, Cincinnati residents first chance to buy dressings retail - NewsBreak

 PROSPERITY, S.C.
 (WACH) — The SC Education Oversight Committee (EOC) and the SC Department of Education (SCDE) held a joint news conference Monday at Prosperity-Rikard Elementary School to announce the release of the 2022 School Report Card, reflecting the results of the 2020-2021 school year.
 Officials say the release...

 GREENVILLE COUNTY, S.C.
-(WLOS) — An investigation is underway in Upstate South Carolina after two Highway Patrolmen were struck during a hit-and-run, one being critically injured.
+(WLOS) — An investigation is underway in Upstate South Carolina after two Highway Patrolmen were struck during a hit and run, one being critically injured.
 The Greenville County Sheriff's Office says the incident happened around 2 a.m.
 Sunday morning, Oct.
-16, on Cedar Lane Road at Alamo Street...
+16, on Cedar Lane Road at...

 Comments / 0